 When the goal is weight or fat loss, some say that certain types of exercise, like weightlifting, are more effective than others, like running.

 Think of every step you take as a small win.
-In a 2011 study published in the journal International Journal of Behavioral Nutrition and Physical Activity, researchers found that taking a 5-minute walking break every hour could burn an extra 660 calories per week.
+In a 2011 study published in the journal International Journal of Behavioral Nutrition and Physical Activity, researchers found that taking a 5-minute walking break every hour could burn 660 calories per week.

 Proven Health Benefits of Walking